 Division I is subdivided based on football sponsorship.
 Schools that participate in bowl games belong to the Football Bowl Subdivision.
 Those that participate in the NCAA-run football championship belong to the Football Championship Subdivision.
 A third group doesn’t sponsor football at all.
 The subdivisions apply only to football; all other sports are considered simply Division I.

 NCAA Division II

-Division II is a collection of almost 300 colleges and universities that provide thousands of student-athletes the opportunity to compete at a high level of scholarship athletics while excelling in the classroom and fully engaging in the broader campus experience.
+Division II is a collection of 312 colleges and universities that provide thousands of student-athletes the opportunity to compete at a high level of scholarship athletics while excelling in the classroom and fully engaging in the broader campus experience.
 This balance, in which student-athletes are recognized for their academic success, athletics contributions, and campus and community involvement, is at the heart of the Division II philosophy.

 The Division II approach provides growth opportunities through academic achievement, learning in high-level athletics competition and a focus on service to the community.
 The balance and integration of these different areas of learning provide Division II student-athletes with a path to graduation while cultivating a variety of skills and knowledge for life after college.

 More than 170,000 student-athletes at 442 institutions make up Division III, the largest NCAA division both in number of participants and number of schools.
 The Division III experience offers participation in a competitive athletic environment that pushes student-athletes to excel on the field and build upon their potential by tackling new challenges across campus.

 Academics are the primary focus for Division III student-athletes.
 The division minimizes the conflicts between athletics and academics and helps student-athletes progress toward graduation through shorter practice and playing seasons and regional competition that reduces time away from academic studies.
 Participants are integrated on campus and treated like all other members of the student body, keeping them focused on being a student first.